 On the gamut of wines, between boxed wine and fancy bottles, falls canned wine.
-When I opened the package from Winesellers I was immediately struck by the bright, bold designs on the cans.
-They were downright pretty.
-Then I set out to test this increasingly popular trend for myself.
-I am convinced that they have their place.
+After setting out to test this increasingly popular trend for myself, for this event, I am convinced that they have their place.
 Beautiful.
-Social distancing-friendly.
 Easily portable.
 And most importantly: great wine options.

 The benefits are obvious: Cans are much lighter than bottles and you don't need to remember a corkscrew to open them.
 Also at 375mL, the cans hold two glasses; so with two wine drinkers on a hike, the cans are empty on the way back!
 I can't tell you how much I dislike wine sloshing around in my pack with a half-empty 750mL bottle from a picnic in the woods.

 One thing I didn't really like about the canned wine, however, is that I can't see the wine.
 When I pour wine from a bottle into a glass, I enjoy seeing the color.
 I feel that I'm missing that entire visual experience with wine in a can.

 But, for the ease of carrying wine, I can live without that.
 Or, I suppose, I could pack some glasses next time though that defeats the purpose of carrying a lighter load.
 I tried mason jars as those are hardy and aren't usually in danger of breaking, even when accidently dropped on the ground.

 These cans seem ideal for backyard barbecues, camping trips, day hikes, and picnics.
 Canned wines have outgrown the reputation of being cheap, mass-market products.
 My tests show you can get great wine options in cans from small, independent producers.
 I am a huge fan now.

 Some notes on what we tried...